-The Subsistence Directorate is divided into the following business units: Food Services, Operational Rations, Produce, Food Safety Office, Supplier Support, and the Common Food Management System (CFMS).
+The Subsistence Directorate is divided into the following business units: Food Services, Operational Rations, Produce, Food Safety Office, Supplier Support, and the Common Food Management System (CFMS).12 A description of the work of each business unit follows.

-Under the Food Services Unit (under Subsistence), the Prime Vendor Program has replaced the former depot stock distribution system with an electronic order and receipt system.
+Under Food Services (Subsistence), the Prime Vendor Program has replaced the former depot stock distribution system with an electronic order and receipt system.
 Through the use of electronic data interchange (EDI) orders are transmitted and received at the vendor's plants within minutes, allowing for reduced local inventory levels.
 EDI enhances the accuracy and timeliness of orders as well as the quality of the products; as a result, both the inventory and associated overhead costs are reduced, and the goal for the maximum turnaround time (from order to delivery) is 48 hours.

 The Operational Rations Unit provides the managerial and logistical support for supplying meals for the military, including individual rations, group rations, survival rations, ultra high temperature milk, emergency and sterile drinking water, humanitarian daily rations, and field feeding equipment.
-While the "Meal, Ready-to-Eat (MRE)" is the core individual combat ration for the military, the military services also consider the special dietary needs of the soldiers (including vegetarian and kosher needs).
+While the "Meal, Ready-to-Eat (MRE)"13 is the core individual combat ration for the military, the military services also consider the special dietary needs of the soldiers (including vegetarian and kosher needs).